Axolotl Aquariums

 Substrate

 One of the best substrates for an axolotl tank is fine aquarium sand.
-Sand is very soft, looks aesthetically pleasing, and is less likely to cause ingestion compared to aquarium gravel.
+Sand is very soft, aesthetically pleasing, and less likely to cause ingestion than aquarium gravel.

 To avoid the risk of ingestion altogether, you can also use ceramic, slate, or silicone-covered tile.
-These options are very safe and comfortable for axolotls, even though they’re not soft like sand.
-And you’ll never have to worry about your pet ingesting any substrate.
+These safe options are comfortable for axolotls, even though they’re not as soft, and you’ll never worry about your pet ingesting substrate.

 Hides

-An aquarium hide is a necessary piece of decor in an axolotl tank.
+An aquarium hide is a necessity in an axolotl tank.
 You can include realistic cave decorations that give your pet a sense of security, while also improving the natural look of your tank.
-If space allows, you can add multiple hides to the bottom of the tank and your axolotl can decide on his favorite locations.
+If space allows, you can add multiple hides to the bottom of the tank, and your axolotl can decide on its favorite spots.

 Aquascaping Rocks and Plants

-Realistic decors like rocks, plants, and driftwood play an important role in axolotl tanks.
-We offer various sizes of weighted aquascaping rocks that sink to the bottom of the aquarium, so your pet can’t tip it over or get stuck underneath it.
+Realistic decor like rocks, plants, and driftwood play a vital role in axolotl tanks.
+We offer various weighted aquascaping rocks that sink to the bottom of the aquarium, so your pet can’t tip them over or get stuck underneath.

 Living and artificial plants also help your tank look more aesthetically pleasing and natural.
-Keep in mind, living plants help filter the water, while artificial ones do not.
-However, axolotls don’t need a lot of light, so artificial plants may be best solution.
+Keep in mind that living plants help filter the water, while artificial ones do not.
+However, axolotls don’t need a lot of light, so artificial plants may be a better option.

 Bubble Wand/Airstone

-Your axolotl may even play in the bubbles for a little entertainment.
-Many axolotls will swim over the bubble wand or airstone, ride the bubbles up to the top, and float back down like their own personal carnival ride.
+Your axolotl may even play in the bubbles for some entertainment.
+Many axolotls will swim into the bubbles, ride them up to the top, and float back down like their own personal carnival ride.

 Axolotl Tank Temperature

-Axolotls are cold-blooded creatures, so they need some assistance maintaining their body temperature.
-That being said, they don’t like it when it’s too hot.
+Axolotls are cold-blooded creatures and need some help maintaining their body temperature.
+But they don’t like it too hot.

-The temperature should range from 55°-70°F. Water temperatures outside of this range can cause physical discomfort and stress on your pet, so make sure you have a thermometer in place and check it regularly.
+The temperature should range from 55°-70°F. Water temperatures outside this range can cause discomfort and stress, so have a thermometer in place and check it regularly.